Do you need help?

 Tips for having a safe and happy Halloween with dogs

-We’ve written up some tips to help you make this year a happy Halloween for dogs and humans alike.
+We’ve written some tips to help you make this year’s Halloween a happy one for dogs and humans alike.

 1. Keep chocolate out of reach